 Note that there is never a need to manually save an ELN Entry - as long as you are connected to the internet your work will be saved continuously as you make changes to the content.

 A ) Title - This is a free-text field that appears in your ELN table of contents.
 Name the Entry and it will be keyword searchable.
 All text contained within the Entry, including file attachments are searchable.

 C) ELN Fields – These fields are defined by your Vault Administrator.
-The ELN fields section includes Project by default which you have already set but there will most likely be more fields like Location, Experiment Type, Group or Scientist.
+The ELN fields section includes Project by default which you have already set but there will most likely be additional fields like Location, Experiment Type, Group, or Scientist.
 Constraints can be placed on ELN fields to make them required, unique, or limited to a specific set of values - a picklist.
+ELN fields can be used when searching and filtering through ELN Entries.
 See the ELN Configuration section for detailed instructions on creating new ELN Fields.

 Pro tip: Special characters can be inserted into the text of an Entry by copying them into the text section or using the Alt-code for the special character (on Windows systems).
 For example, on a Windows system, hold down the alt key and type on the keypad ‘230’ to make a mu symbol (µ).

 Special characters are also available on a Mac system using the standard virtual keyboard or by typing other keyboard combinations.
 For example, on a Mac, the keyboard shortcut for the Mu symbol (µ) is Option+M while the keyboard shortcut for the degree symbol (°) is Option+Shift 8.

 The real power of the menu bar comes with the features on the right which enable connecting the ELN to the Activity and Registration system, adding attachments, and links.

 Using the Insert Link icon, you can leverage the power of the CDD Vault platform and link to various CDD Vault objects and external hyperlinks within an ELN entry.
 Additional information can be found in this article covering linking in the ELN.